chungderson/DietrichGCSDeterrence/README.md

 - **Expected Value Decision Making**: Countries attack when perceived EV of attack > perceived EV of bargain
 - **Imperfect Information**: Countries have perceived values and odds that may differ from reality (within 15%)
-- **Costly Wars**: Attack cost is 50% of total value after acquisition, making wars expensive
+- **Asymmetric Attack Costs**:
+  - Success: 15% of total value, discounted when attacker is much larger
+  - Failure: 60% of attacker's value (50% cost + 10% defense loss), defender loses only 5%
+- **Perceived Costs**: Countries estimate costs with ±15% accuracy (creates decision uncertainty)
 - **Size Advantage**: Bigger countries have much higher actual EV when attacking smaller ones
 - **Smaller Country Protection**: Smaller countries are capped at 2x their value (no total takeover)
 - **Random Growth**: Each country grows by a random amount (1-8%) each round
 - **Comprehensive Statistics**: Detailed tracking of all interactions, outcomes, and country survival
 - **Configurable Parameters**: All key parameters are easily adjustable at the top of the file
 - **Statistical Analysis Tool**: Run multiple simulations and get statistical means, distributions, and success rates
+- **Visualization Suite**: Comprehensive visualizations to understand deterrence dynamics

-## Analysis Tool
+## Analysis Tools

+### Statistical Analysis

 The `analyze_simulation.py` script provides statistical analysis by running the simulation multiple times and aggregating results.
 This is useful for: